Skip to content

 To ensure compliance with tax regulations, it is important to know key tax dates in Australia.
 The following dates are relevant for crypto tax filing for individuals:

-• 1st July 2023: Start of the financial year period.
-You can file your tax returns any time from this date onwards.
+• 1st July 2025: You can file your tax returns any time from this date onwards.

-• 31st October 2023: Tax deadline for individuals filing without an accountant.
+• 31st October 2025: Tax deadline for individuals filing without an accountant.

-• 30th June 2024: End of the financial year period.
+• 30th June 2026: End of the financial year period.

-Before we dive into the 3 different methods for preparing your crypto taxes, it’s important to note that the method you go with may depend on the complexity and volume of your transactions, as well as your budget for tax-related expenses.
+Before we dive into the three different methods for preparing your crypto taxes, it’s important to note that the method you go with may depend on the complexity and volume of your transactions, as well as your budget for tax-related expenses.

 If you’ve invested in crypto and are thinking about potentially not reporting your crypto taxes, you will want to think again.
 Tax authorities worldwide are dedicating more resources to identify individuals who evade taxes on crypto gains, and the ATO is no exception.
-With the advent of mass audit tools and the traceability of blockchain transactions back to your KYC-verified exchange or otherwise through your bank account activity, evading crypto taxes has become increasingly challenging.

 Here is a 4-step process you can follow for filing your crypto taxes manually: